-*Book on our website to purchase the Website Special ticket option, as well as access our exclusive Food Concierge service.
+*Book on our website to access the Website Special ticket option, as well as receive our free neighbourhood e-guide.

 Are you a chocoholic?
 Then this is the tour for you!
 You can’t call yourself a true chocolate lover if you haven’t been on the only chocolate tour in Toronto that imparts the art of chocolate tasting and samples cacao from bean to bar.
 Come join us on a stroll through several Toronto neighbourhoods as we embark on a mission to sample the best chocolates and chocolaty treats.
 From chocolate bars to chocolate truffles, there’s something for everyone.
 Learn more about where chocolate comes from, how chocolate is used in other foods, and why we crave chocolate – while satisfying those cravings!